Resolving Sophos SD-RED 20 internet connectivity problems

 • Uplink: link speed and duplex

-If the device shows a static IP but still fails, it often means routing, gateway, or ISP side blocking.
+If the device shows a static IP but still fails, the problem is usually routing, gateway, or something the ISP is doing at the far end.

 Diagnostic tool outputs